kalilou/Terraform_tutorial_VPC/README.md

 #### Basic VPC
 AWS VPC stands for Virtual Private Cloud which basically provides a way to structure your own network the way you want in AWS.
-Before we dive in let's define some basic VPC basic concepts:
+Before we dive in let's define some basic VPC concepts:

 * CIDR - Classless Intern-Domain Routing
 Let's choose the address ranges which will be `172.31.0.0/16` in binary number give us `1010 1100.1111 0000.0000 0000.0000 0000`